Biomechanical Engineering Program

 With over 200 medical device companies within 20 miles and three top-tier hospitals within walking distance, the Stanford campus provides a unique setting for medical innovation.

 Faculty and students in Biomechanical Engineering are developing a combination of strong mechanical skills with a working understanding of biological and/or medical systems and processes.
 Investigations range from exploring how proteins fold and interact to designing the next generation of medical equipment and joint replacements.
-Biomechanical Engineering research encompasses not only fundamental scientific questions but also the endeavors which will bring discoveries to hospitals, clinics, and society as a whole to improve general health, well-being, and quality of life.
+Biomechanical Engineering research encompasses not only fundamental scientific questions but also the endeavors that will bring discoveries to hospitals, clinics and society as a whole to improve general health, well-being and quality of life.

 Mathematical and computational models are required to understand the extreme complexity of living systems.
-Creating models with sufficient complexity to replicate these systems is a difficult challenge but can provide insight into problems which would otherwise not be possible.
+Creating models with sufficient complexity to replicate these systems is a difficult challenge but can provide insight into problems that would otherwise not be possible.
 New computational methods and programs are often required to model and simulate these systems.
 The department features a broad variety of computational research dedicated to biological systems, ranging from the study of molecular and DNA transport to simulations of bloodflow in organs and the mechanics of joints and body mechanics.